Rheumatoid Arthritis Life Insurance Cover

 This means the body’s immune system, which produces antibodies to destroy viruses and foreign bacteria, mistakes its tissue as foreign and fires antibodies to attack it, causing inflammation.

-Many also find that RA also gives them flu-like symptoms or makes them feel tired, agitated, or depressed.
+Many also find that RA gives them flu-like symptoms or makes them feel tired, agitated, or depressed.

 The joints become red, warm, and painful as fluid gathers around them and the ligaments are forced to stretch.